crawl/crawl/crawl-ref/docs/crawl_manual.rst

 You can see your character's skills by pressing the 'm' key; the higher the level of a skill, the better you are at it.
-All characters start with a few skills already trained (determined by their background), those which are not present have to be learned from scratch.
+All characters start with a few skills already trained (which depends essentially on their background), those which are not present have to be learned from scratch.
 Each skill can go up to 27.

 The skill screen allows you to change which skills are exercised and at what speed.
 Note to new players: it is generally not necessary to finetune the skill